 Taking out a loan does not have to be difficult.
 Do you know how to compare loans to find the best one for your individual needs?
 Read further to find out which loan will be most suited for you.

 On the surface, payday loans and personal loans may seem like the same thing, but in reality, there’s a world of difference between them.
-For starters, payday loans always operate over a much shorter time frame – and are typically due on your next payday, hence the name.
+For starters, payday loans always operate over a much shorter time frame – and are typically due on your next payday or get repaid in 3 monthly instalments, hence the name.
 Personal loans, on the other hand, typically have repayment terms stretching over two to five years.
 Hopefully, the information on this blog will guide you towards the choice that’s right for you Read further to learn how to compare loans.

 Compare the market loans: The Application Process

 - Is a payday or personal loan better for you?

 - Are there any hidden charges when taking out loans?

 - Credit unions can often be a great place to look for a personal loan, as they often have much more lenient requirements compared to conventional banks.

 Repayment terms are just one of the many aspects that separate these two kinds of loans.
 If you’re considering applying for either one of these, it’s important to understand all the nuances and conditions that distinguish them in order to compare loans.
 In this post, we’ll look at five key differences between wonga payday and personal loans.